 The mission of the Biology Field Stations is to provide relatively-unaltered model ecosystems for education and research.
 Collectively, the Biology Field Stations offer many of the major ecosystem types available in the region, including wetlands, prairies, riparian woodlands, and streams.

 - Oakville Prairie Field Station

 A wide array of computers, software, and peripherals is available for use at a variety of locations on campus.

 - The Department of Biology supports a Data Analysis Room that houses microcomputers, software and peripherals.
 Up-to-date software is available for word processing, data base management, graphics, statistical analysis, and spreadsheets.

 - Students, faculty, and staff all have access to broadband accounts (free for educational purposes) that allow access to email, supercomputer facilities, and remote use of library resources at UND's Chester Fritz Library, institutions of higher education in North Dakota, and numerous systems available on Internet.

 - UND has a high performance computing cluster at the Computational Research Center.

 Chester Fritz Library

 UND has the largest research library system in the state offering a wide variety of research tools.
-The Chester Fritz Library together with the Harley E. French Library of the Health Sciences and the Thormodsgard Law Library contain over two million volumes and offer access to thousands of online resources.
+The Chester Fritz Library together with the School of Medicine & Health Sciences Library Resources and the Thormodsgard Law Library contain over two million volumes and offer access to thousands of online resources.
 The Energy & Environmental Research Library and the F.D Holland Geology Library are also available to biology students.

 The University's libraries participate in ODIN, the On-Line Dakota Information Network, whose members include the academic libraries, major public libraries and many public school libraries in the state.
 ODIN provides statewide library networking and computer support services.
 The Libraries also network with other research libraries around the world, providing the latest in scholarly research through interlibrary loan agreements.
 UND's Libraries offer computer workstations, modern study areas and consulting services.